 County property taxes function as the primary funding source for the library, providing the budget to sustain the facility, staff and core collections.
 County support comprises 85% of the library’s total fiscal year operating budget.

 Teton County Library benefits from an active private-public partnership with the Teton County Library Foundation, from which the library garners 10% of its annual budget.
 Additionally, the library receives in-kind volunteer support, totaling 5% of its annual costs, from the Teton County Library Friends.

 Supporting Nonprofit Organization

 The Teton County Library Foundation was originally founded in 1982 to accept gifts to the library.
 In 1994, it became an active fundraising organization with the goal of securing the land at 125 Virginian Lane.

-The Library Foundation contributes support from donations, grants, and fundraising events to provide library offerings such as public access computers and free Wi-Fi; computer classes and technology tutoring; early literacy initiatives; and speakers, programs, and multicultural events for all ages.
+Teton County Library Foundation & Friends contributes support from donations, grants, and fundraising events to provide library offerings such as public access computers and free Wi-Fi; computer classes and technology tutoring; early literacy initiatives; free inter-library loans, and speakers, programs, and multicultural events for all ages.